 Bluetooth is a short range wireless technology, which was first introduced by Ericsson Company in 1994 after its initiation in 1989.
 This technology operates in the ISM band, which is reserved for industrial, science and medical applications.
 This is a free band and does not require lengthy licensing procedures and fees.
 It operates in two frequency ranges – 2400 to 2483.5 MHz and 2402 to 2480 MHz – via the frequency hopping spread spectrum radio interface technology.
 Bluetooth transmission frequency band is divided into 79 Bluetooth channels to transmit the data packet.
 The latest version of this communication technology known as Bluetooth Low Energy or BLE accommodates 40 channels because it uses 2 MHz spacing guard band.

-Bluetooth Low Energy or BLE is developed by Bluetooth Special Interest Group BSIG for high energy efficiency and performance.
+Bluetooth Low Energy or BLE is developed by the Bluetooth Special Interest Group BSIG for high energy efficiency and performance.
 This technology is commonly marketed as Bluetooth Smart technology in the marketplace.
 The devices enabled with the BLE technology can operate for many months even years on a single button cell/battery.
 BLE technology is very suitable for the internet of things (IoT).
 BLE technology can operates with a maximum speed of 50 Mbits/s up to an effective distance of 800ft (240 meters).

 Bluetooth Technology Versions